Willsey Lab

 The University of Michigan in Ann Arbor

-The lab conducts research into using intracortical brain-computer interfaces (iBCIs) as a potential therapy for people with severe speech and motor disabilities.
+The lab conducts research into using implantable brain-computer interfaces (BCIs) as a potential therapy for people with severe speech and motor disabilities.

 Our research focuses on developing multi-effector control for fine motor movements and digital interfaces using non-linear decoding algorithms and novel approaches to account for neural instability.

-We are also exploring novel applications for BCIs and using computational neuroscience to better understand motor control.
+We are also exploring using BCIs as a speech neuroprosthesis and to better understand motor neuroscience.

 BCI Clinical Trials: Information about BCI clinical trials is available here.